 \label{sec:evaluation}

-This section describes the experiments we conducted to evaluate the effectiveness of the proposed method.
-We measured the heart rate acquired by a smartwatch when an arbitrary target heart rate was given.
+This section describes experiments that we conducted to evaluate the effectiveness of the proposed method.
+Specifically, we evaluated the heart rate acquired by a smartwatch when an arbitrary target heart rate was given.
+We then observed the error between the target heart rate and the heart rate obtained by the smartwatch and investigated the effects of various smartwatches and displays.

 \subsection{Evaluation Environment}

-TicWatch Pro WF12106, PUMA Smartwatch, Apple Watch Series 3 and Series 5, and SMART R F-18 were used for the evaluation experiment.
-For the display, we used the laptop display of Legion 7 15IMH05 by Lenovo (Display A), two small 3.5-inch displays designed for Raspberry Pi by ELECROW and OSOYOO (Displays B and C), and a lightweight flexible display \cite{flexible_display} (Display D) we made.
-The smartwatches and displays are shown in \figref{smartwatches}, and the details of display D is shown in \figref{flexible}.
+We used five smartwatches for the evaluation experiment: the TicWatch Pro WF12106, Puma Smartwatch, Apple Watch Series 3 and Series 5, and SMART R F-18.
+We also used four different displays: the display of the Lenovo Legion 7 15IMH05 laptop (display A); two 3.5-inch displays developed for Raspberry Pi by Elecrow and Osoyoo (displays B and C, respectively); and a lightweight flexible display \cite{flexible_display} that we constructed (display D). \figref{smartwatches} shows all the smartwatches and displays that we used, and \figref{flexible} shows the details of display D.

 \begin{figure}[!t]